-Award-Winning Projects funded by the Recreational Trails Program of the Federal Highway Administration
+Awards for projects funded through the federal Recreational Trails Program of the Federal Highway Administration

 As an additional benefit, American Trails makes a web page for each winning project.
-See the 2013 Awards and see the 96 award pages we have created since 2003.
-We hope you will join us in this important effort to recognize the significant contributions to our nationwide system of trails and greenways that the Recreational Trails Program is supporting all across the country.
+See the over 100 award pages we have created since 2003.
+We hope you will join us in this important effort to recognize the significant contributions to our nationwide system of trails and greenways that the Recreational Trails Program is supporting all across the country

 Awards are given in several categories: